itlibrary/salesforce-metadata-backup/README.md

 ## @License: GPL-3.0

 ###
-### This utility backs up all specified metadata from the specified Salesforce Org.
+### This utility backs up all the specified metadata from a Salesforce Org and generates a package.xml.
 ###

 **What are the required Third Party Software?**